tahir-074/AI-Assistance/README.md

 3. Open a terminal and navigate to the project directory.
 4. Run the following command to start the chatbot:

-        python Main1.py
+        AI Text to Text chatbot :-> python Main1.py

+   	AI Voice to Text chatbot :-> python Main2.py

 ## Directory Structure
 * JSON_FILES: contains the intents.json file used for training the model
 * pickle_files: contains the label_encoder1.pickle and tokenizer1.pickle files used for loading the model
 * AI_Text_Training1.py: script for training the model using neural network
-* Main1.py: script for running the chatbot
+* Main1.py: script for running the Text to Text chatbot
+* Main2.py: script for running the Voice to Text chatbot
 chat_model1: trained model file

 ## Build With